darrenldl/ocaml-SeqBox/README.md

 Official SeqBox Repo - https://github.com/MarcoPon/SeqBox

 ## Notes
-CRC-CCITT implementation is translated from libcrc (https://github.com/lammertb/libcrc) using a copy retrieved on 2017-06-27
+~~CRC-CCITT implementation is translated from libcrc (https://github.com/lammertb/libcrc) using a copy retrieved on 2017-06-27~~
-  - See License section for details on licensing
+  - ~~See License section for details on licensing~~

+CRC-CCITT is currently implemented via FFI and links to the static object files compiled from libcrc
+  - See crcccitt_wrap.ml, crcccitt_wrap.mli for the FFI bindings
+  - See crcccitt.c, checksum.h for libcrc source used(crcccitt.c is slightly modified, modification is under same license used by libcrc)

 Exact behaviours in non-standard cases are not specified in official SeqBox technical specification
   - See Specification of ocaml-SeqBox section for details on how ocaml-SeqBox behaves(if you care about undefined behaviour those sort of things)